DWTechs/Checkard.js/README.md

  *
  * @param {number} n - The number to check.
  * @param {boolean} [type=true] - A boolean indicating whether to use strict equality (default is true).
- * @returns A boolean indicating whether the number is a floating-point number.
+ * @returns {boolean} True if the value is a floating-point number, otherwise false.
  */
 isFloat(n: number, type: boolean = true): boolean {}